-To ensure the smooth and effective running of the Group and facilitate decision making, the Board has delegated some of its powers and functions to various Committees, namely the Audit Committee ("AC"), Nominating Committee ("NC") and Remuneration Committee ("RC").
-These Committees are chaired by Independent Directors and function within clearly defined terms of reference.
-Such terms of reference will be reviewed by the Board and Board Committee on a regular basis to enhance the effectiveness of these Board Committees.
+To ensure the smooth and effective running of the Group and facilitate decision making, the Board has delegated some of its powers and functions to various Committees, namely the Audit Committee ("AC"), Nominating Committee ("NC") and Remuneration Committee ("RC") (collectively "Board Committees").
+These Board Committees are chaired by Independent Directors and operate within clearly defined terms of reference and play an important role in ensuring good corporate governance in the Company and within the Group.
+The terms of reference of the Board Committees are reviewed by the Board and Board Committee on a regular basis to ensure their continued relevance and to enhance the effectiveness of these Board Committees.
 The roles and responsibilities of these Board Committees are provided for in the latter sections of this Corporate Governance Report.